seancarmody/ngramr/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs
-* Local and build generated no NOTES.
+* Local and online build generated no NOTES.

 ## CRAN requirements
 * None outstanding